Feds hit brakes — again — on copper mining near Boundary Waters

 In an interview, U.S. Rep. Pete Stauber, an Iron Range Republican, called the decision a "political stunt" to ban mining in northeast Minnesota that will "kill thousands of jobs."

-Environmental groups who have fought the mine proposal for years, called the announcement a major win for the fragile boreal outback.
-The Boundary Waters is a maze of lakes, streams, wetlands and forests covering 1,500 square miles.

-Still, leaders of both the Friends of the Boundary Waters Wilderness and the Campaign to Save the Boundary Waters said that they do not know if the decision will significantly delay development of the Twin Metals mine, or threaten to halt it.

-In a statement, Becky Rom, national chair of the Campaign to Save the Boundary Waters, called the action "a great first step on the pathway to permanent protection."
+Environmental groups called the announcement a major win.
+Chris Knopf, executive director of Friends of the Boundary Waters, and Becky Rom, national chair of the Campaign to Save the Boundary Waters, both called the action a huge step toward permanently protecting the pristine boreal area.

 "The appropriate next step for the administration is to revoke the two Twin Metals leases that the Trump administration unlawfully reinstated," Rom said.
 "The Boundary Waters is a paradise of woods and water.
 It is an ecological marvel, a world-class outdoor destination, and an economic engine for hundreds of businesses and many thousands of people."

-U.S. Rep. Betty McCollum, a St. Paul DFLer and mine opponent, called the action "a welcome return to the science-based decision."
+U.S. Rep. Betty McCollum, a St. Paul Democrat and mine opponent, said she welcomed the return to science-based decisionmaking regarding public lands.

 "After years of broken promises and ongoing obstruction of taxpayer-funded data from the prior administration, I am pleased that President Biden is committed to completing the necessary analysis to understand the impacts that sulfide-ore mining could have on this priceless reserve of fresh water, the biodiverse habitat it supports, and the economic livelihood of the surrounding community," she said in a statement.

-Mining on federal lands is regulated by both the U.S. Department of Interior's Bureau of Land Management and the U.S. Department of Agriculture's Forest Service.
-Interior governs the underground minerals and extraction, Agriculture controls the land on the surface such as forests.
+Mining on federal lands is regulated by both Interior's Bureau of Land Management, which governs the underground minerals, and by Agriculture's Forest Service, which controls surface land.

-The Twin Metals project iss separate from the proposed PolyMet copper-nickel mine further south in Babbit and Hoyt Lakes.
-The proposed PolyMet mine would on be on land once owned by LTV Steel Co., which has been closed for about two decades.

-In April, the Minnesota Supreme Court overturned PolyMet's permit to mine, sending the company's central permit back to state regulators for further review.

 Jennifer Bjorhus • 612-673-4683